campg2j003/jfw_nsh/readme.md

   ;Assumes $0 = version, $1 = lang, shell var context is set to $SHELLSCRIPTCONTEXT.
 ;This macro installs the file with the ${FileDated} uninstlog macro.
 If this isn't what you need, use ${JawsScriptSetPath} to set $OUTDIR followed by the appropriate installation commands.

+!macro JAWSMultiuserInstallModePage
+;Includes a page to allow the user to choose whether to install for all users or the current user.
+;This macro has been tested but is not currently used.
 ```

 The following macros are not used by the Audacity JAWS script installer.
 I have not used them and have not tested them.